CaveSurveying/NorthernEngland/unixtools/README.md

 ```
 MASTER = Easegill-Pippikin make tables
 ```
-This will generate `pivot.dat`, `table.dat`, and `duplicates.dat`
+This will generate `caves.dat`, `table.dat`, and `duplicates.dat`
-tab-delimited text files containing the above information.
+as tab-delimited text files containing the above information.
 For examples of these, see the [Easegill-Pippikin](../Easegill-Pippikin) and [LeckMasongill](../LeckMasongill) subdirectories.